PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 Note that `myfilter` was written in Python for demonstration purposes here.
 In practice it would probably be best done in `awk`.

-The example above is quite simple.
-One can also create pipelines where a stage corresponds to a batch job submitted to the Slurm scheduler.
+The example above is quite simple but much more can be done.
+For instance, one could create a pipeline where a stage corresponds to a batch job submitted to the Slurm scheduler.